markjprice/cs12dotnet8/docs/errata/improvements.md

 In the **Good Practice** box, I will list the integer types that an `enum` is allowed to inherit from: `Byte`, `SByte`, `Int16`, `Int32`, `Int64`, `UInt16`, `UInt32`, `UInt64`.
 The new integer types `Int128` and `UInt128` are not supported.

+# Page 251 - Making a field static

+> Thanks **Ashish** in the book's Discord channel for making a suggestion about this that prompted this improvement.

+At the end of this section, I wrote, "Fields are not the only members that can be static.
+Constructors, methods, properties, and other members can also be static."

+In the next edition, I will add a note to say something like, "static methods operate on classes and an object is not needed for them."
+I will also tell the reader that static methods are covered in Chapter 6.

 # Page 254 - Requiring fields to be set during instantiation

 > Thanks **Ashish** in the book's Discord channel for asking a question about this that prompted this improvement.